‘General Hospital’ Fans Speculate About Nikolas Cassadine Return, Spoilers Suggest A Bombshell’s About To Drop

 Some other General Hospital viewers have tossed out the idea of actor Jacob Young coming in as a recast.
 Young departed The Bold and the Beautiful a while back and previously played Lucky Spencer on GH.

-Based on the latest buzz across Twitter, it looks as if many General Hospital viewers are bracing themselves for the return of Nikolas, but with a recast rather than Tyler.
+Based on the latest buzz across Twitter, it looks as if many General Hospital viewers are bracing themselves for the return of Nikolas but with a recast rather than Tyler.

-Another name that has seemingly surfaced among the rumors across Twitter is that of Jason-Shane Scott who played Brad on The Bay and Will on One Life to Live.
+Another name that has seemingly surfaced among the rumors across Twitter is that of Jason-Shane Scott, who played Brad on The Bay and Will on One Life to Live.
 However, some eagle-eyed fans have compared features between Scott and the person behind the mask following Ava and feel that this one isn’t a match.

-Is General Hospital finally bringing Nikolas Cassadine back to Port Charles or will the writers throw something completely different at fans?
-Will it be a recast rather than Tyler Christopher as the latest rumors seem to suggest?
+Is General Hospital finally bringing Nikolas Cassadine back to Port Charles, or will the writers throw something completely different at fans?
+Will it be a recast rather than Tyler Christopher, as the latest rumors seem to suggest?
 Spoilers suggest that the wait will be over soon, one way or another, and viewers are anxious for answers.